VilleOlof/DavinciClipboardScript/README.md

 # Davinci Resolve: Image Clipboard Script

+> [!CAUTION]
+> This repository is archived due to it not working in DaVinci Resolve 19.1+ and above
+> And intead theres a new repository over [here](https://github.com/VilleOlof/resolve_clipboard) *(Does require Studio)*
+> That does infact work in newer versions and simpler to use.

+---

 Script takes the current image saved to your clipboard
 and if it does not exists, creates a new "Clipboard" bin in the mediapool
 then it adds the newly saved image into that bin, Ready to be dragged into the timeline